jneen/parsimmon/API.md

 ## parser.trim(anotherParser)

-Expects `anotherParser` before and after `parser`, yielding the result of parser.
+Expects `anotherParser` before and after `parser`, yielding the result of the parser.
 Useful for trimming comments/whitespace around other parsers.

 Example: